AdityaPal10/WeBillv2.0/README.md

 Coded in MVC

 Extra Credit:
 • Proper request of device permissions for 5.1 and above.
+(Camera and Device Location Access)
 • Using/Reusing Fragments with interfaces for communication.
 • Use of RecyclerView or CardView
 • Good use of Menus.